Mehmet Oz: Television career

-Oz appeared as a health expert on The Oprah Winfrey Show for five seasons.
+Oz made his television hosting debut with Second Opinion with Dr. Oz in 2003, aired through the Discovery Channel and produced by Oz's wife, Lisa.
+Through Second Opinion, Oz first met Oprah Winfrey, who appeared as an interviewee for an episode.
+The show would run for only five episodes, however, Oz and Winfrey cultivated a professional relationship that would lead to Oz regularly appearing as a health expert on The Oprah Winfrey Show for five seasons, making more than sixty appearances beginning in 2004.
 In 2009, Winfrey offered to produce a syndicated series hosted by him through her company, Harpo Productions.
 The Dr. Oz Show debuted on September 14, 2009, distributed by Sony Pictures Television.

-On the show, Oz addressed issues like Type 2 diabetes and promoted resveratrol supplements, which he claimed were anti-aging.
+On The Dr. Oz Show, Oz addressed issues like Type 2 diabetes and promoted resveratrol supplements, which he claimed were anti-aging.
 His Transplant! television series won both a Freddie and a Silver Telly award.
 He was a consultant on heart transplantation for Denzel Washington's John Q.

-In January 2011, Oz premiered as part of a weekly show on OWN called "Oprah's Allstars".
-In each episode, he, Suze Orman, and Dr. Phil answer various questions about life, health and finance.
-In the 2010s he also did a health segment on 1010 WINS titled "Your Daily Dose".
+In January 2011, Oz premiered as part of a weekly advice show on OWN called "Ask Oprah's All-Stars," where he co-starred with Suze Orman and Phil McGraw to answer various questions related to their respective professions.
+In the 2010s, he also hosted a health segment on 1010 WINS titled "Your Daily Dose".
 On October 23, 2014, Surgeon Oz, showing Oz's career as a surgeon, debuted on OWN.

 In September 2016, during his presidential campaign, Donald Trump appeared on The Dr. Oz Show.
 In the lead-up to the show's taping, Oz promoted Trump's appearance with a claim that Oz would assess medical records submitted to the show by Trump and reveal his assessment on the show.
 CNN speculated that Trump's appearance aimed to appeal to The Dr. Oz Show's large female viewership.
 Oz would later be appointed to the President's Council on Sports, Fitness, and Nutrition in 2018 during Trump's administration.

 Beginning on March 22, 2021, Oz guest-hosted the trivia television game show Jeopardy! for two weeks.
 The decision to make him a guest host was met with criticism from Jeopardy! fans and former contestants.

 The Dr. Oz Show aired its final episode on January 14, 2022, after over a decade on the air.